Anu Acharya, CEO Mapmygenome

 And the process begins again.
 From these two, we get 4 and so on.
 In an hour or so you can get a million copies to detect.

-RT in RT PCR stands for real-time not retweet as you may be more familiar with.
+RT in RT PCR stands for Reverse Transcriptase, not retweet as you may be more familiar with.
 Here the main difference is the use of fluorescent probes that you add to the mix.
 These probes tell us in real-time how many copies have been made.

 There is an extra piece of equipment called a spectrofluorometer within the RT PCR equipment, along with the thermocycler, which detects the fluorescent probes.